SophieDeBenedetto/work-together/README.md

   ...]
 ```

-* Currently, Students have first and last names, active track (i.e. batch), completion (number of labs and readings they have finished), email and Github username.
+* Currently, Students have first and last names, active track (i.e. batch), completion (number of labs and readings they have finished, aliased via a `#progress` method), email and Github username.